tfresource/tfresource-website/topics/Statewide_models.md

 ### Trip-based Models

-[Trip-based models](Trip_Based_Models), also commonly known as **four-step models**, are so called because the primary unit of analysis is the trip interchange (i.e. origin-destination pair) between two geographic locations.
+[Trip-based models](Trip_based_models), also commonly known as **four-step models**, are so called because the primary unit of analysis is the trip interchange (i.e. origin-destination pair) between two geographic locations.
 The primary work done by trip-based models is to estimate all of the trips in a region, classify them by location and mode, and predict their use of transportation networks.

 To learn more about Statewide trip-based models and their applications, click [here](Statewide_Models_Trip_based_Models).

 ### Activity-based Models

-[Tour-based](Tour_based_models) and [activity-based models](Activity_Based_Models) models predict which activities are conducted when, where, for how long, for and with whom, and the travel choices they will make to complete them.
+[Tour-based](Tour_based_models) and [Activity_based_models](Activity_Based_Models) models predict which activities are conducted when, where, for how long, for and with whom, and the travel choices they will make to complete them.
 Having this type of detailed model provides many [benefits](Benefits_of_Activity_Based_Models).
 A number of states have developed statewide tour- or activity-based models including [California](http://www.dot.ca.gov/hq/tpp/offices/omsp/statewide_modeling/cstdm.html) and others.

 To learn more about Statewide activity-based models and their applications, click [here](Statewide_Models_Activity_based_Models).